 It was very early in my childhood that I sensed a difference between myself and other children.
 The ability to run and play was never there because of heart problems that had plagued me since birth.
 As a result, I gained a strong interest in reading.
 While the others played, I read.
 The ability to acquire knowledge became my entertainment.
 This labeled me among my peers as strange.
 Adding to that, I also had an ability to see things and know things that others never saw or knew.

 My religious upbringing was strongly Pentecostal, and in that environment back in the 60’s you dared not speak of or challenge anything that was supernatural.
 At the age of 16 I had my first experience in a church setting.
-I remember being slain in the spirit and immediately seeing a light so bright and peaceful that it seemed to draw me in.
-But after a week the experience faded, and my questions returned.
+I remember being slain in the Spirit and immediately seeing a light so bright and peaceful that it seemed to draw me in.
+However, after a week, the experience faded, and my questions returned.
 Why am I different?
-Something’s missing but what is it?
+Something’s missing, but what is it?

 It matters not how strait the gate,